tanguyantoine/react-native-music-control/README.md

 MusicControl.enableControl('disableLanguageOption', false); // iOS only
 MusicControl.enableControl('skipForward', false); // iOS only
 MusicControl.enableControl('skipBackward', false); // iOS only

+MusicControl.togglePause(45); // Elapsed time in seconds, iOS only
 ```

 `skipBackward` and `skipForward` controls on iOS accept additional configuration options with `interval` key: